dsinjs/linked-list/README.md

 # @dsinjs/linked-list
-> Data structure in your JavaScript code, Binary Trees.
+> Data structure in your JavaScript code, Linked Lists.

 [![Build Status](https://travis-ci.com/dsinjs/linked-list.svg?branch=main)](https://travis-ci.com/dsinjs/linked-list)
 ![Node.js CI](https://github.com/dsinjs/linked-list/workflows/Node.js%20CI/badge.svg?branch=main)

 ## Overview
 ![linked-list](img/Linkedlist.png)
-Binary Tree in Javascript
+Linked List in JavaScript
 - A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
 - The elements in a linked list are linked using pointers.
 - Head is generally used as a pointer currently pointing to an element.